 Chamberlin's safety culture is based on OSHA standards being the minimum, as we strive to improve and exceed OSHA guidelines on every project.
-There is no greater priority than a safe workplace that ensures no injuries to our employees and employees of other trades.
-Chamberlin's safety goal on each and every project is to protect property and persons: zero recordable injuries for our employees and employees of others, and no damage of any type to property and equipment of Chamberlin or others.
+Chamberlin's safety goal on each and every project is to prevent any injury from occurring and to protect all property and equipment from damage, whether Chamberlin's or others'.

 To reinforce Chamberlin's safety culture, daily job-site meetings are held to review specific job hazards and to develop daily JHAs.
 Additionally, we conduct weekly "toolbox talks" that cover recurring safety topics, and quarterly office-wide safety breakfasts are utilized to reward and formally recognize those who have achieved an excellent safety record by receiving satisfactory job site safety audits and accomplishing other company-wide safety goals.